timnboys/documentation/Docs/integrator3/installupgrade_guide/newinstalls.md

 3. Select the file called *Complete Integrator 3 Archive* and save the file to your local computer.
 4. Navigate to the folder the archive was saved into and extract the contents of that folder into a convenient location.
 5. Wherever you extract the archive you should see five folders: Fusion, Integrator, Joomla, WHMCS and Wordpress
-6. Navigate into the Integrator folder you just extracted.
-You will see another archive - extract that file - this is the core application.

-The core application is what you will be working with for the rest of this page.
+The folder `Integrator` is the core application, and that is what this page will walk you through installing.
 For instructions on installing the individual connectors, please see the following:

 * [Kayako Fusion](integrator3/installupgrade_guide/newfusion.md)
 * [Joomla!
 3.x](integrator3/installupgrade_guide/newjoomla3.md)